aisbreaker/aisbreaker-chat-cli/README.md

 # AIs Breaker Chat CLI

+## Important: THIS REPO IS OUTDATED
+**The content of this repo is migrated into the monorepo: [github.com/aisbreaker/aisbreaker-js/ackages/aisbreaker-chat-cli/](https://github.com/aisbreaker/aisbreaker-js/tree/main/packages/aisbreaker-chat-cli)!!!**

 ## Introduction

 This repo contains two demo applications `simple-chat-cli.js` and `chat-cli.js` to demonstrate the usage of `aisbreaker-api` in a JavaScript NodeJS application.